© 2025 WMRA and WEMC

 For more than 20 years, Beale Street Caravan has been capturing and exporting the sounds of Memphis and the Delta region.
 It is our mission to celebrate the culture of our region by sharing our music with the world.
 Produced in the home of the blues and the birthplace of rock & roll, Beale Street Caravan covers the world with The Sounds of Memphis.
 Each week,our audience experiences the heartfelt sounds and colorful stories of Memphis music in intimate, live-in-concert performances.

-• This week on Beale Street Caravan, we bring back Dirty Streets as they celebrate the release of their latest project, "Who's Gonna Love You", live from Growlers in Memphis, TN.
+• This week on Beale Street Caravan we have blues ensemble, Ghost Town Blues Band.
+Their latest release, “Shine” debuted at #1 on the Billboard Blues Chart.
 Grammy nominated blues man, Guy Davis, will be with us to deliver an installment of the Blues Hall of Fame, an exploration of the lives of the pioneers and innovators enshrined in the Blues Hall of Fame, here in Memphis, TN, brought to you by the Blues Foundation.